Sarah Yehudit Schneider

 The Chernobler translates this into psychological terms, based on the association that Chazal make between oil (shemen) and chokmah (wisdom and intellect).
 The gemara in menachot says: מתוך שרגילין בשמן זית חכמה מצויה בהן.
 Referring to Takoa, a city whose primary industry was producing olive oil, the Talmud observes: “Because they consumed a lot of olive oil, they were a community known for their wisdom.”
 Similarly the anointing oil poured over the head of a king, or priest represents a mind/brain that is overflowing with wisdom.

 The Chernobler explains that oil is used because it has the special property of absorbing the flavor and scents of whatever it associates with.
 The first step in making perfumes is to extract the scent of the flower or spice into an oil.
-And then it becomes possible to distil it further into a perfume.
+And then it becomes possible to distill it further into a perfume.
 This property of oil is for better or worse.
 In the course of acquiring wisdom, we draw from different sources, and much of the wisdom we absorb is acquired from our conversations, interactions, and observations of the world.
 But in the process, one also absorbs contaminants.

 The Chernobler explores what it means for us that the Greeks defiled all the Temple’s holy oils except for one vial.
 He explains that our chokmot are contaminated.
 Our world view, our sense of truth, our vision of perfection, our vision of what’s possible…all this is tainted by our long years of exile and association with foreign cultures.
 Our oils, our brains are contaminated.